Reviews You Can Rely On

 The Chaco Z/2 Classic, Bedrock Cairn Evo, and Dream Pairs Adventurous Summer all provide decent stability, albeit with significantly different designs.
 Flat-footed individuals or barefoot enthusiasts who prefer a “trail feel” will appreciate the Cairn options, while those seeking more support should consider the Z/2 Classic or Dream Pairs Summer.

-Unsurprisingly, the Teva Original Universal, Xero H-Trail, and the other minimalist models receive generally lower scores in this metric.
+Unsurprisingly, the Teva Original Universal, Xero H-Trail, and other minimalist models generally receive lower scores in this metric.
 These models intentionally sacrifice stability for a lightweight, straightforward design.
 We don't expect a lightweight, flexible, barefoot-inspired model to offer exceptional stability — the idea with this type of design is that stability comes from your body instead of the shoe's architecture.

 sandals mens - while not as flexible as some, this thin sole remains quite flexible.